Learning difficulties in elementary school

 Learning difficulties can be overcome with targeted support

-• Reduce performance pressure
+• Reduce pressure to perform

 • Encouragement